 There are several day tours to choose from, departing from Athens daily for Delphi Greece.

 Several local buses depart from Athens daily.
-The bus trip takes about 3 hours.
+The bus trip takes about 3 hours one way.
+Leave a full day if you want to visit from the city.